 As investors face challenges such as steadily declining global growth and a shifting geopolitical landscape, we believe that a holistic approach can provide a roadmap to finding potential opportunities.
 In particular, our analysts and portfolio managers exploit our multidimensional research capabilities, which include innovative areas, from investigative research by former journalists, to specialist insights on ESG (environmental, social and governance) issues, and expert analysis of private markets.
 We believe these multi-faceted capabilities, working together, can successfully prepare us to navigate the global challenges investors face as we seek to deliver better outcomes for our clients.

 This is a financial promotion.
 These opinions should not be construed as investment or other advice and are subject to change.
 This material is for information purposes only.
-This material is for professional investors only.
+This is not investment research or a research recommendation for regulatory purposes.
 Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell investments in those securities, countries or sectors.
-Please note that holdings and positioning are subject to change without notice.
-Analysis of themes may vary depending on the type of security, investment rationale and investment strategy.
-Newton will make investment decisions that are not based on themes and may conclude that other attributes of an investment outweigh the thematic structure the security has been assigned to.
 This article was written by members of the NIMNA investment team.
 ‘Newton’ and/or ‘Newton Investment Management’ is a corporate brand which refers to the following group of affiliated companies: Newton Investment Management Limited (NIM) and Newton Investment Management North America LLC (NIMNA).
 NIMNA was established in 2021 and is comprised of the equity and multi-asset teams from an affiliate, Mellon Investments Corporation.